voxel51/fiftyone/docs/source/integrations/huggingface.rst

 FiftyOne's Hugging Face Hub integration allows you to push datasets to and load datasets from the `Hugging Face Hub <https://huggingface.co/docs/hub/index>`_.

+💡 Want to see 20+ Hugging Face datasets visualized with FiftyOne?
+Browse them for free at `try.fiftyone.ai <https://try.fiftyone.ai/datasets?page=1&pageSize=25&search=tags%3Ahugging-face>`_, where they are catalogued with the tag `hugging-face`.

 .. _huggingface-hub-setup:

 Setup